lowRISC/opentitan/util/testplanner/README.md

                      "hw/dv/tools/csr_testplan.hjson"]
 ```

-Note that the paths to common testplans are relative to $REPO_TOP.
+Note that the paths to common testplans are relative to `$REPO_TOP`.

 For the sake of discussion below, we will refer to the 'main' or DUT testplan
 as 'DUT' testplan and the shared testplans it imports as 'shared' or 'imported'
 testplans.

-The imported testplans actually present a problem - how can we set actual written
+The imported testplans actually present a problem - how can we set
-tests that maps to the shared testplan entry generically enough that they apply
+actual written tests that maps to the shared testplan entry generically
-to more than one DUTs?
-We currently solve this by providing wildcards, which are
+enough that they apply to more than one DUTs?
+We currently solve this by
-single lower_case strings within braces `'{..}'`.
-A substitution value (or list
+providing wildcards, which are single `lower_snake_case` strings within
-of values) for the wildcard string can be optionally provided in the DUT tesplan.
+braces `'{..}'`.
+A substitution value (or list of values) for the wildcard
+string can be optionally provided in the DUT tesplan.
 Here's an example:

 ```hjson
 -------
   // UART testplan: